sourcey/libsourcey/README.md

 ### Installing on Apple (MacOS)

+This guide is for written for Mac users using [Homebrew](http://brew.sh)

 ##### Install Dependencies

+OpenSSL

+brew install openssl
+brew link --force openssl

 Install Git
  : Download the [latest Git installer package](http://code.google.com/p/git-osx-installer/downloads/list?can=3), double click on the installer to start the installation wizard.
 You’ll be prompted for your system password in order for the installer to complete.